laravel/docs/horizon.md

 #### Manually Tagging Event Listeners

 In the case you're queueing an event listener, the event object will not be available on the class' constructor, but on the `handle` method.
+Since the event is not stored on a property, the `tags` method will not have access to it.
 To circumnvent this, Horizon will automatically pass an instance of the event to the `tags` method:

     class VideoRendered implements ShouldQueue
     {